 "Catching your horse" does NOT mean tricking it with a bucket of grain.

 It does not mean having to hide the lead rope and halter as you approach your horse.
-It does not mean trapping him in a corner.
-It DOES mean being able to call to your horse, and have him come to you willingly.
+And it DOES mean being able to call to your horse, and have him come to you willingly.

 At the very least, it means your horse will allow you to approach, halter and lead him/her without resistance.

 How to get there?
-I've found that the "join-up" (Monty Roberts copyrighted term) or "Hooking On" (old cowboy term) part of working in the round pen using traditional horsemanship - lots of it - does wonders.
-(And no - no one trainer holds an Exclusive on traditional horsemanship, depsite what many will try to tell you)
+I've found that the "join-up" (Monty Roberts copyrighted term) or "Hooking On" (old cowboy term) part of round penning - lots of it - does wonders.

 Start in a small enclosed space, and gradually expand the range from which your horse will come to you when called.
 Do not expect him/her to come to you from the far end of a 20 acre pasture !
 Set it up for success - until your horse is very solid on coming when called, don't put yourself in a position where the horse is out of range and you need to call him!